Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CPTO & Co-Founder

-Climate scenario analysis is a structured methodology that enables companies to assess how different plausible climate futures may affect their business model, financial position, and corporate strategy.
+Climate scenario analysis is a structured methodology that allows companies to assess how different plausible climate futures affect their business model, financial position and strategy.

-Why is scenario analysis key for corporate risk management?
+Why is it key for corporate risk management?

-Climate change introduces systemic risks that simultaneously affect operations, supply chains, physical assets, and access to financing.
-In this context, scenario analysis enables companies to assess these risks in a structured and comparable way.
+Climate change introduces systemic climate risks that simultaneously affect operations, supply chains, physical assets and access to financing.
+Scenario analysis makes it possible to assess them in a structured, comparable way, reducing exposure to extreme events, avoiding investments that may become obsolete and reinforcing the organisation's financial resilience.

-What types of climate risks does TCFD analyze?
+What types of climate risk does the TCFD framework analyse?

 Physical risks